 The second benchmark used for regression analysis is contribution to GDP per sector.
-The panel data trend estimates yielded mixed results (see table 2).
-The trend variables for DM1 and DM3 were negative and significant, whereas the trend variables for DM2, DM4 and DM5 were positive and insignificant.
+The panel data trend estimates yielded mixed results (see Table 11).17 The trend variables for DM1 and DM3 were negative and significant, whereas the trend variables for DM2, DM4 and DM5 were positive and insignificant.
 The results for DM1 and DM3 imply decreased concentration of loan portfolios over time.
 However, the fact that panel trend estimates reveal insignificant results for DM2, DM4 and DM5 calls into question the effectiveness of GDP as a benchmark for loan portfolio concentration of the banking sector as a whole.
-Kamp, Pfingsten & Porath (2005) point out that low significance levels for trend variables, using GDP share as a benchmark in regression analysis, could be occasioned by low correlations between GDP and loan financing.
-In such a scenario, banks would not gauge their loan exposures in accordance with GDP figures.
+Kamp,